infogulch/xtemplate/README.md

 ```

 > Note: The html/template library automatically sanitizes inputs, so you can
-> rest easy knowing that your site is not vulnerable to XSS attacks by
-> default.
-Note: if you generate some html that you do trust, it's easy to
+> rest easy from basic XSS attacks.
+Note: if you generate some html that you do
-> inject if you intend to.
+> trust, it's easy to inject if you intend to.

 #### Define your own templates and reuse html fragments across files